The Bankrate promise

 There are several circumstances in which a homeowner may need to file a claim.
 Generally, consulting your policy and speaking with your insurer to know which perils are covered is a good first step to take.

-So what does homeowners insurance cover?
+But what exactly does homeowners insurance cover?
 Below are some of the most common sources of loss you may encounter.

 |Coverage type||Details||Standard policy||Requires an additional policy or endorsement|